 The Doctor tells Romana to wait in the TARDIS.
 She refuses, and Adric is forced to stay behind instead.

 Sue: It’s like they’re his foster parents or something.

 Romana tells Adric to dematerialise the TARDIS if they don’t return in 13-and-a-half minutes.

 Sue: Can you imagine Adric in his own series?

 Me: I’m trying not to, thanks.

-Meanwhile, two Tharils are sneaking up on the ship.
+Two Tharils sneak up on the ship.

 Sue: How did they get there?

 Me: These are the lions who came through the mirror.
 I think.

 Sue: All these lions look the same to me.